Managing Points of Presence (PoP) in Cloud Secure Edge

 Cloud Secure Edge (CSE) uses Points of Presence (PoP) to streamline users’ connections to resources while helping admins maintain control over data residency.
 In the CSE ecosystem, a PoP is essentially a CSE-managed Access Tier: while Access Tiers are self-hosted in Private Edge deployments, PoPs are fully hosted and maintained by CSE in a Global Edge deployment.

-PoP provisioning is integrated directly into the initial org setup and ongoing management phases within a Secure Private Access (SPA) org: New SPA orgs are guided through a mandatory selection of 1 to 4 PoPs.
+PoP provisioning is integrated directly into the initial org setup and ongoing management phases within a Secure Private Access (SPA) org: New SPA orgs are guided through a mandatory selection of at least 1 PoP.
 This ensures the environment is functional before the admin enters their console.

 Impact of Selecting PoPs